-- Soylent: This is one of the most popular meal replacement product in the market right now.
+- Soylent Original Plant Protein Meal Replacement Shake: This is one of the most popular meal replacement product in the market right now.
 It has 25 added nutrients including Vitamin K and chromium.
 Soylent is another vegan product, and it is available as powders as well as drinks.
 The powder is chocolate flavored while the drink is available in different flavors such as strawberry, vanilla, cacao and original.
-It is made using ingredients like soy protein isolates, sunflower oil, isomaltulose and vitamins, and minerals.
-Check out the latest prices on Amazon
+It is made using ingredients like soy protein isolates, sunflower oil, isomaltulose and vitamins, and minerals. ]

-- Ambronite– This is a natural 100% vegan products keeps all its ingredients natural.
+- Ambronite Meal Replacement Nutritional Shake– This is a natural 100% vegan products keeps all its ingredients natural.
 It has the quality of 18 real food like oats, apple, almond, flaxseed along with 40+ nutrients.
-It is naturally sweet without the addition of artificial sweeteners.
-Check out the latest prices on Amazon.
+It is naturally sweet without the addition of artificial sweeteners, making it one of the few meal replacement shakes without sucralose.

 So those were 3 of the meal replacement we like and recommend.
 There are a lot of options out there to choose from.
 So choose wisely.